Network Infrastructures and Cyber-Security

 - The Technology Strategy Board / Innovate UK

-Members of the group work closely with the Computational Intelligence & Applications and Interactive Systems research groups located within the Department of Computing & Technology, and on a number of projects.
+Members of the group work closely with the Computational Intelligence and Applications and Interactive Systems research groups located within the Department of Computer Science, and on a number of projects.

 Recent major grants: